Treeing Walker Coonhound

-The Treeing Walker Coonhound is a breed of hound descended from the English and American Foxhounds.
-The breed originated in the United States when a stolen dog known as "Tennessee Lead" was crossed into the Walker Hound in the 19th century.
-The Treeing Walker Coonhound was recognized officially as a breed by the United Kennel Club in 1945 and by the American Kennel Club in 2012.
+The Treeing Walker Coonhound is a breed of hound descended primarily from English and American Foxhounds.
+The breed originated in the United States when a stolen dog known as "Tennessee Lead" was crossed into the Walker hound in the 19th century.
+The treeing Walker coonhound was recognized officially as a breed by the United Kennel Club in 1945 and by the American Kennel Club in 2012.

-The Treeing Walker Coonhound was bred primarily to hunt raccoons, but it is also used on other game such as deer, bears, bobcats or cougars.
-The breed is vocal with a distinctive bay that allows its owner to identify their hound from great distances.
+The Treeing Walker Coonhound was bred primarily to hunt raccoons, but it is also used on other game such as squirrels, deer, bears, bobcats or cougars.
+The breed is vocal, with a distinctive bay that allows its owner to identify their hound from great distances.
 It has a clear, ringing voice that changes to a steady chop at the tree.
 Treeing Walker Coonhounds tend to do best in working homes.

 History

-The Treeing Walker Coonhound was developed in the Colonial era from crosses of English Foxhounds.
-John W. Walker and George Washington Maupin, two breeders from Kentucky, which was then part of Virginia, are given credit for the breed's initial development.
-The dogs they bred were referred to as Walker Hounds and were used to hunt raccoons.
+The Treeing Walker Coonhound was developed in the 19th century.
+John W. Walker and George Washington Maupin, two breeders from Kentucky, are credited with the breed's initial development through the selective breeding of foxhounds.

+The dogs were referred to as Walker Hounds and were used to hunt raccoons.

-In the 1800s, a stolen black and tan dog named Tennessee Lead was crossed into the Walker Hound.
-Tennessee Lead was of unknown origin, but he greatly influenced the Walker.
+In 1852, a stolen black and tan dog named Tennessee Lead was crossed into the Walker hound line and greatly influenced the further development of the breed.
 The Walker Coonhound, Treeing, was first recognized by the United Kennel Club (UKC) in 1905 as a part of the English Coonhound breed, at the request of breeders.
 The name was later changed to Treeing Walker Coonhound, and it was fully recognized as a separate breed in 1945.
 It was recognized by the American Kennel Club (AKC) in January 2012, making it the AKC's 174th recognized breed.